-Resolve Marine Group began in 1980 as a one-tug operation after Joe Farrell, Jr. purchased his first tug, THE RESOLVE.
-Throughout the next 10 years, the company oversaw salvage jobs in the Caribbean, working on various small freighters and island vessels.
+In 1984, only 4 years after purchasing his first tug – THE RESOLVE, Joe Farrell Jr. formally opened Resolve Towing & Salvage developing into a global leader in Emergency Response, Wreck Removal, Marine Services, Regulatory Compliance, and Maritime Training.
+Growing from a one-tug operation, Resolve’s capabilities expanded as teams oversaw jobs in the Caribbean working on small freighters and island vessels to larger, high-profile response projects.
 Following the 1989 EXXON VALDEZ oil spill in Alaska, the U.S. Coast Guard established regulations for OPA-90 and, at the time, Farrell, realized he needed to offer services that met those regulations if he wanted to remain in business.

 While Farrell realized the OPA-90 model had worldwide ramifications, he first dedicated his resources to the North American market.
 RESOLVE was the only SMFF provider at the time with a focus on offering the best services in the United States.
 Farrell’s dedication to refine the OPA-90 emergency response model domestically paid off as Resolve now maintains a strong network of 23 depots nationwide, stocked with company-owned equipment around the clock.